2007 Ole Miss Rebels football team

-The 2007 Ole Miss Rebels football team represented the University of Mississippi during the 2007 NCAA Division I FBS football season.
-This was Ed Orgeron's third and final season as head coach of the football team.
+The 2007 Ole Miss Rebels football team represented the University of Mississippi as a member of the Western Division of the Southeastern Conference (SEC) during the 2007 NCAA Division I FBS football season.
+Led by Ed Orgeron in his third and final season as head coach, the Rebels compiled an overall record of 3–9 with a mark of 0–8 in conference play, placing last out six teams in the SEC's Western Division.
+Ole Miss played home games at Vaught–Hemingway Stadium in Oxford, Mississippi.

-Previous season

-In 2006, Ole Miss finished with a 4–8 record and finished second to last in the SEC West.
-Ole Miss's only conference wins came against Vanderbilt and Mississippi State, and they suffered blowout losses against the likes of Missouri, Arkansas, Kentucky and Wake Forest.
-The Rebels did not qualify for a bowl game, but they hoped to improve in 2007.

 Schedule

 Ole Miss opened the season against non-conference and longtime rival Memphis and played their home opener against Big 12 opponent Missouri.
 Ole Miss travelled to Vanderbilt, Georgia, Arkansas and Mississippi State.
 The Rebels hosted SEC opponents Florida, Alabama, Arkansas and LSU.
 The Rebels also played host to Northwestern State and hosted Louisiana Tech for their homecoming game.